 If you are the owner, you have the right to appeal the valuation to the Valuation Tribunal within 28 days of receiving the notice.

 The local authority must make the Derelict Sites Register available for public inspection.
 It can remove an entry from the Register when it is satisfied that the work that it has ordered has been carried out on the derelict site.

 If you are the owner of urban land that has been entered into the Derelict Sites Register, you must pay an annual levy to the local authority – see ‘Rates’ below.
-The Minister for the Environment, Community and Local Government can prescribe any area to be an urban area, as long as it is not part of a county or other borough.
+The Minister for Housing, Planning, Community and Local Government can prescribe any area to be an urban area, as long as it is not part of a county or other borough.